Jieyi-Wei/CNN_for_Image_Classification_Project/README.md

 This project is not only a learning exercise in convolutional neural networks and image classification, but also a final project in machine learning/deep learning.
 - **Dataset Source**: The images were sourced from my instructor, Farhad Abbasi Amiri, who can be found at https://github.com/farhadabbasiamiri
 - **Author**: Jieyi Wei
-- **Acknowledgements**: Thanks to TensorFlow documentation and online tutorials for guidance.
+- **Acknowledgements**: Thanks to TensorFlow documentation and online tutorials for helping me out.
+I also want to thank my amazing teacher for teaching me with patience and care.